FLEX Bridge Study – Task Descriptions

 representing the relevant space and time scales.
 Product validation is an essential part of future

 algorithm development, fine-tuning, and eventually mission performance evaluation.)
-The strategy will comply
+The strategy complies

 with cal/val standards at a global scale and metrics established in the FLEX Mission Requirements Document,